hshsky2000/connect-four-project/README.md

-Connect Four
+# Connect Four

-About the game...
+About the game

 Connect Four is a two-player connection board game, in which the players choose a color and then take turns dropping colored tokens into a seven-column, six-row vertically suspended grid.

 Game screen-shots